 The newer confederations, UNSA, with 4.26% and Solidaires with 3.47% failed to get the necessary 8% at national level, although they did achieve it in a number of industries, giving them rights to participate in negotiations at this level where they did so.

 Until 2017, when the next round of results are announced, confederations that are nationally representative are automatically deemed representative at industry level irrespective of their level of support within the industry concerned.
-However, from 2017 onwards they will have gain 8% of the votes within an industry to be considered representative in negotiations within it.
+However, from 2017 onwards they will have to gain 8% of the votes within an industry to be considered representative in negotiations within it.
 (The 2013 results show that some unions did not pass this threshold in some industries.)

-At company level, the new representativeness threshold is already in force where elections have been held under the new rules since 2009, and as a result some of the nationally representative unions have lost their rights.
-For example, the works council elections at the French railway company SNCF in March 2009, resulted in the FO, CFE-CGC and CFTC losing their rights as representative unions at company level, as they gained fewer than 10% of the votes.
+At company level, elections have been held under the new rules since 2009, and as a result some of the nationally representative unions have lost their rights.
+For example, the works council elections at the French railway company SNCF in 2009 and again in 2013, resulted in the FO, CFE-CGC and CFTC losing their rights as representative unions at company level, as they gained fewer than 10% of the votes.

 The FO includes a wide range of opinions including the socialist party, Trotskyist groupings and Gaullists, although it has consistently taken a vigorous anti-communist line since its foundation, when it broke from the CGT in 1949.
 In the past the FO was seen as the most moderate of the three main confederations.
 But in recent years, facing pressure from some FO members and increased competition from the CFDT, it has taken a more militant stand.